Thursday, April 16, 2020

 SHADOWZONE.
 Fullmoon Features, USA, 1990, color, 88 min.
 Directed by J. S. Cardone.
 Cinematography by Karen Grossman.
 Starring Louise Fletcher, David Beecroft, James Hong, Frederic Flynn, Miguel A. Nunez Jr., Lu Leonard, Maureen Flaherty, Robbie Rives and Shawn Weatherly.

 NASA scientists unveil a parallel dimension through dream-sleep experiments, which in turn allows a dangerous alien creature to invade their research facility (via a dimensional dream portal).
 The creature is also bent on reproducing itself at any cost.
 Naturally, much mayhem ensues as the scientists try to stop the creature and send it back to its home dimension.
-Although regarded as just another Alien derivative, Shadowzone is actually one of the true hidden gems of the science fiction-horror genre, in part because it has a relatively smart script, real-time suspense, and genuinely scary moments.
+Although regarded as just another Alien derivative, Shadowzone is actually one of the true hidden gems of the science fiction-horror genre, in part because it has a relatively smart script, real-time suspense and some genuinely scary moments.

 * * * * * * * * * *